VikasPatnala/Mini-Project/README.md

 - First sort the given 2 dimensional points
 - Pick lowest left, highest right points as our boundray for upper and lower hulls
 - Divide points into two parts upper and lower hull points
-- Traverse to each point in upper hull from left to right and find the cross product with last two points if it is positive then take else remove that point
+- Traverse to each point in upper hull from left to right and find the cross product with last two points if it is negative then take else remove that point
 - Similarly for traverse each point in lower hull from right to left